Sebastián Pol

-Marcos Sebastián Pol Gutiérrez ([ˈmaɾkos seβasˈtjam ˈpol], born 15 March 1988) is an Argentine-born Chilean footballer who plays for Rangers de Talca as a striker.
+Marcos Sebastián Pol Gutiérrez ([ˈmaɾkos seβasˈtjam ˈpol], born 15 March 1988) is an Argentine naturalized Chilean footballer who plays as a striker for Deportes Rengo.

 Career

 Born in Tunuyán, Pol began playing football in San Lorenzo's youth ranks, and made his professional debut with Costa Rican Primera side Cartaginés in 2006.
 In August 2007, after an impressive season in Costa Rica, he joined Dacia Mioveni, in where he had a poor spell, and then he arrived to Bolivia, playing at Guabirá and Real Potosí.
 In 2012, Pol signed for Chilean powerhouse Cobreloa.
 Next, he moved to Primera División club Santiago Wanderers.

+In February 2024, he returned to his country of birth and joined San Martín de Mendoza in the Torneo Federal A. In the second half of the same year, he returned to Chile and signed with Deportes Rengo in the Segunda División Profesional.

 Personal life

 In 2019, he naturalized Chilean by residence.